PramitSaha/markdown-cv/index.md

 `Jul2018 - Now`
 __Vocal Tube__

 By using finite difference time domain (FDTD) approach, I am currently building a new vocal tract model which is the extension of existing 2D FDTD vocal tract model.
 The model uses a new geometrical feature (depth) in its acoustic wave solver equation as an extra impedance parameter for a faster and precise acoustic simulation.
 The scope of this project is to design the acoustics features of human voice.
-For more details please check the [github](https://github.com/Debasishray19/vocaltube-speech-synthesis).
+For more details please check in [github](https://github.com/Debasishray19/vocaltube-speech-synthesis).

 ## Education